In search of the perfect Gin & Tonic

 A relative latecomer to the joys of the G&T it was only recently that I began my quest in earnest for the perfect one.
 Involved in a project to open a classy restaurant and bar I sought the optimal pairings of gin to tonic for the creation of a modest G&T list.
 Alas the whole project became thoroughly Corona’d but our protagonist does not easily give up on such a mission.
 Given the large variety of tonics on the market and positively enormous selection of gins the combination of those two ingredients alone is vast.
 When an active garnish is added we reach a near infinite number of possible Gin & Tonics.
 Which, don’t get me wrong, is a wonderful thing as the exploration of all those combinations is an informative and rewarding experience.
 Of course much comes down to personal taste but there are some basic rules to the creation of your perfect G&T that are close to universal.
 Let’s deal with those first before moving on to my own personal (current) “perfect” G&T.

 The glass should be the relatively recent invention that is known as the G&T balloon glass*.
 Like a large puffed-out wine glass it focuses the aromas in a way that the older Collins glass does not.
 While your balloon glass need not be pre-chilled (although it’ll do no harm) it should be generously iced with decently big cubes to around its widest point.
 The more ice used the less will melt and thus your drink will remain fizzy and undiluted.
 Let the iced glass sit a minute to get thoroughly chilled before adding your gin.
 45-60ml is the range of gin to use somewhat depending on how much tonic you intend to use.
 The tonic should be chilled in the fridge and in individual bottles unless you intend to make several at once in which case a larger bottle can be used.
 Life being too short for flat tonic, one should never return an opened bottle to the fridge.
 Individual tonic bottles come in sizes that range from 150-250ml and this brings us to the controversial topic of our gin to tonic ratio.
 Opinions range from equal portions to drowning the gin completely and, to some extent, those are all valid personal preferences but I would say that three parts tonic to one part gin is a reasonable starting point.
 Don’t feel compelled to use all the tonic in the bottle – if the perfect balance means tipping 50 ml of your 200ml bottle down the sink, so be it.
-Pour the appropriate quantity of gin very gently into the glass so as to preserve the fizz and stir ever so gently for the same reasons.
+Pour the appropriate quantity of gin and tonic very gently into the glass so as to preserve the fizz and stir ever so gently for the same reasons.
 As important as a good Gin & Tonic pairing is the choice of garnish and this is where things have gotten a bit wild recently (singed rosemary, pink peppercorns et al).
 Our default should be a swathe of citrus peel (a slice or wedge coming over as a touch uncouth these days) which will release some wonderful oils into the mix.
 Orange, lime, lemon, grapefruit or yuzu (if you can afford one) all add significantly to the flavour combination you are creating but the exact choice will be down to intuition or experiment.
 I prefer to add my swathe at the beginning, twisted over the ice in order to get the maximum citrus oil in my drink but if you like it to be more discreet then, by all means, add it last.
 Our final question is whether to add a straw or not.
 While it’s not wrong to serve with a straw I think the enjoyment of your perfect gin and tonic benefits from sipping directly from the glass and enjoying those wonderful aromas.

 That’s the template for our modern Spanish style G&T to be gently varied to your own personal liking.
 I suspect (and perhaps even hope) that my personal search for the perfect gin and tonic may never end but for what it’s worth here is where I’ve landed after many months of trying a wide selection of gins, tonics and garnishes.